Country _ Name

 Obligations and requirements to provide loan-giving-, factoring-, brokerage-, finetrading, and ancillary services described above

-Under the Consumer Credit Act (ustawa o kredycie konsumenckim), if a FinTech is not a bank or a cooperative savings and credit union, it must have the status of a loan institution if it wishes to enter into consumer loan agreements.
+Under the currently applicable Act of 12 May 2011 on consumer credit (ustawa o kredycie konsumenckim), if a FinTech is not a bank or a cooperative savings and credit union, it must have the status of a loan institution if it wishes to enter into consumer loan agreements.

 A consumer loan agreement is understood to be a loan agreement in an amount not exceeding PLN 255,550 (approx. EUR 54,040), which the creditor, within the scope of its activities, grants or promises to grant to the consumer.
 For example, loan agreements or Buy Now Pay Later services fall into this category.
 If the same services are offered to business entities rather than consumers, loan institution status is not required.